Uses of a Mesh

 Mesh Material 2

 The boundary between each material peak is near the valley of any two peaks.
 Depending upon your goals, you can eyeball this, or you can pursue more robust calibration workflows to establish a foundation for dimensional work.
-Evaluate the boundary for the second material in the same way, and submit that mesh request to Voyager.
+Evaluate the boundary for the second material in the same way, and submit that Mesh request to Voyager.

 Results